Best web hosting for small business: top 8 options to choose from

 - The provider’s cheapest plan is the Basic plan – it can host one website and comes with 50GB SSD storage.
 Now, it is good enough if you’re on a tighter budget.
 However, frankly, it’s not the best option if your business plans on creating more than one site.

-- In that case, you should opt for either the Plus ($5.95/mo) or Choice Plus ($6.95/mo), both of which offer better value.
+- In that case, you should opt for either the Plus ($5.45/mo) or Choice Plus ($5.45/mo), both of which offer better value.
 The 2 plans can host unlimited websites and come with unlimited SSD storage, too.
 Plus, the latter also comes with free domain privacy and free automated backups for a year.
 Just keep in mind that Choice Plus renews at a much higher rate.

 To get the best value for money and cover all of the business needs, pick Plus.
-It costs $5.95/mo with a 36-mo subscription, so the total will be $214.20 with a free domain and SSL included.
+With a 36-mo subscription, it costs just $2.00/mo more than the Basic plan, so the total will be $214.20 with a free domain and SSL included.

 Bluehost is not a provider to focus entirely on speed – it uses reliable and tested hardware and software to deliver steady performance.